How To Recover From Being Overdrawn on Your Bank Account

 - Consider putting your subscriptions on hold.

-- Some gym memberships will let you pause your membership for a month or two.
+- Some gym memberships or other subscriptions will let you pause your payments or membership for a month or two.
 Contact yours to see if that is possible.

 Balance Your Account

 The next step you should take is to manually balance your account.
 This will give you an idea of how much you need to turn the situation around.
 Don't forget to include any returned check or overdraft fees.

 You can balance your account in one of two ways: log into your account online to see what you've spent, the checks you've written, the direct deposits you've set up, and any outstanding payments you have.
 You can also look at your checkbook or account ledger – but that will only be helpful if you have kept a running tab of what you've spent.

 If you are not regularly balancing your account, you should definitely start doing so now, especially if you are having issues with an overdrawn account.
 Start by recording the transactions you make each day and marking off when they clear your account.
 Remember, balancing your account is more than just checking your balance each day.